Leeiso/hello-world/README.md

 # hello-world
 Just another repository
-Hello, this is my first expereinces of GitHub
+Hello, this is my first expereince of GitHub